Why is this medication prescribed?

 Before taking doxycycline,

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking doxycycline, call your doctor immediately.
 Doxycycline can harm the fetus.

 - plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Doxycycline may make your skin sensitive to sunlight.
+Tell your doctor right away if you get a sunburn.

 - you should know that when you are receiving doxycycline for prevention of malaria, you should also use protective measures such as effective insect repellent, mosquito nets, clothing covering the whole body, and staying in well-screened areas, especially from early nighttime until dawn.
 Taking doxycycline does not give you full protection against malaria.